red-jackets-jazzband/jazzbook/book/ensemble.rst

 Comping is an important part of New Orleans jazz, as it helps to create a cohesive sound and provides a solid foundation for the soloists to build upon.
 It is also an opportunity for the rhythm section to be creative and add their own musical ideas to the music.

+In this lecture at Harvard, Wynton Marsalis, a renowned jazz musician and educator, explains how the rhythm section swings.
+Marsalis is a master of the jazz idiom and has a deep understanding of the role of the rhythm section in creating a swinging groove.

+During his lecture, Marsalis breaks down the elements of the rhythm section and illustrates how they work together to create the characteristic swing feel of jazz music.
+He discusses the interplay between the drums, bass, and piano, and how each musician contributes to the overall groove.

+.. youtube:: THtVFuAap-c
+    :width: 100%

 Banjo
 ~~~~~